 Industry Benchmark Report (IBR)

-Employers must provide their Industry Benchmark Report (IBR) with their governing body as soon as reasonably practical after receiving them.
+Employers must provide their Industry Benchmark Report (IBR) to their governing body as soon as reasonably practical after receiving it.

 The IBR is available to generate and download from the Employer Portal approximately 2–3 months after the reporting program closes.
 We’ll notify authorised contacts when it is available.